elf4j/elf4j-api/README.md

 Any `Object`-type argument to the `Logger#log(...)` methods, regardless a log message or a placeholder replacement argument, must be treated specially if its actual type at runtime is `java.util.function.Supplier`.
 That is, the result of `Supplier#get()`, instead of the `Supplier` function itself, should be used to compute the final log message.

-This affords the API client the convenience of mixing `Supplier` functions and other `Object` types to form a log message.
+This is by convention, and does not syntactically appear in the API or SPI.
+It affords the API client the convenience of mixing `Supplier` functions and other `Object` types to form the log message.
 When a lambda expression is used for the `Supplier` function, the lambda needs to be explicitly cast. e.g.

 ```jshelllanguage
 logger.atInfo()